nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The performance of this data structure is not impacted by the number of entries, but only by the size of the set difference.
 This allows two nodes to compare the entire set of transactions with a relative small data structure.

 An IBLT has several parameters that define its characteristics.
+The transaction reference is used as *key*.
 When comparing two IBLTs, these parameters MUST be the same.
 An overview of the parameters:

 * **buckets**: defines the size of the IBLT, much like the size of a bloom filter.
 The larger the size, the bigger the set difference can be.
 * **Hk**: each key is hashed to select the buckets the key is inserted to.
-The hash function is applied on the previous output to create extra hash values.
+The hash function is applied recursively to create extra hash values.
 This continues until k different values are found.
-The hash function, its seed and the value for k MUST all be the same for the entire network.
+The hash function, its seed and the value for `k` MUST all be the same for the entire network.
-* **Hc**: each key is hashed to a checksum which is used to validate the inserted key during the deconstruction phase.
+* **Hc**: each key is hashed to a checksum which is used to validate the inserted key during the decode phase.
+The hash function and its seed MUST all be the same for the entire network.
 * **data types**: the data types for *count*, *val_sum* and *hash_sum* MUST match ((un)signed, byte-size).

 The following parameters are used: